Bowersrd/NCAA14DynastyToolRelease/README.md

 > Team Swap Module

-This module will allow you to swap out the in-game generic FCS schools for any of the real FCS schools that were included in v19 and beyond of College Football Revamped.
+This module will allow you to swap out any team in the game for any of the real FCS schools that were included in v21 and beyond of College Football Revamped.
 It will automatically change all team info (school name, mascot name, equipment colors, etc.) to your selected team.
 It will even show the real logo of the team you select.
+It will not update stadium info as the plug-in the tool runs on does not allow for it at the moment.

 > Top 25 Poll Editor Module